basil08/vera/README.md

 ## ROADMAP

-1. [] Add URL field to forms.
+[] Add URL field to forms.
 Allow preview/banner during stream rendering.
-2. [] Style droplet list elements in delete.html
+[X] Style droplet list elements in delete.html
-3. [X] Add footer
+[X] Add footer
-4. [] On successful deletion, display response snackbar/banner.
+[] On successful deletion, display response snackbar/banner.
-5. [] BE: Implement /update
+[] BE: Implement /update
-6. [] UI: Style navbar
+[] UI: Style navbar
-7. [] UI: Implement Like functionality
+[] UI: Implement Like functionality
-8. [] On each new droplet creation, trigger build action using GH API
-9. [] Refactor: Organize routes into a module (`app.use("/", routes)`)
+[] On each new droplet creation, trigger build action using GH API [] Refactor: Organize routes into a module (`app.use("/", routes)`) [] Add CONTRIBUTING, LICENSE, and links to them in README

 ## FEATURES & TODOs